voicebase/voicebase-docs/docs/how-to-guides/keyword-spotting.md

-# Keyword Spotting
+# Keyword and Phrase Spotting

-VoiceBase supports keyword (and key phrase) spotting.
+VoiceBase supports keyword and phrase spotting within your transcript.
 You can define groups of keywords (or key phrases), which are flagged when they are spotted in the recording.

 VoiceBase can also discover the keywords, key phrases, and topics in your recording using a processing known as semantic indexing.
 For more details, view [Keywords and Topics](keywords-and-topics.html).